 Genre: Contemporary Romance

-Trigger Warning: Family drama, children in mild peril (not physically harmed)
+Trigger Warning: Family drama, children in mild peril (neglect, no physical harm), reference to distant-past sexual abuse of protagonist’s sister

 Weddings are Ivy Miller’s business, but when an ex proposes out of the blue, she flees to a tropical paradise rather than walk down the aisle.
 There, she discovers the passion missing from her sensible existence in the arms of a handsome stranger.
 She returns home, where no one suspects sweet, practical Ivy possesses a secret wild side — no one except the one-night stand standing in her parents’ dining room.